Belle Briede

-Isabella Lyn Briede (born October 3, 1998) is an American professional soccer player who plays as a midfielder for the Houston Dash of the National Women's Soccer League (NWSL).
+Isabella Lyn Briede (born October 3, 1998) is an American professional soccer player who plays as a midfielder for Czech Women's First League club SK Slavia Prague.
 She played college soccer for the Stanford Cardinal, where she won two national championships, before being drafted by San Diego Wave FC in the third round of the 2022 NWSL Draft.
+She has also previously played for the Houston Dash.

 Early life

 Briede was born on October 3, 1998, in Alpharetta, Georgia, to parents Dave and Cathy Briede.
-Briede played for Tophat Soccer Club in her youth and graduated from Milton High School in Milton, Georgia.
+She played for Tophat Soccer Club in her youth and graduated from Milton High School in Milton, Georgia.
+During her youth career, Briede became a 3x NSCAA Youth All-American (2014, 2015, 2016) and was selected to 2x ECNL/id2 National Training Camps (2014, 2016).
+Briede also became ECNL Southeast Champion (2016), ECNL Southeast Runner-Up (2017) and ECNL National Semifinalist (2017).

 College career

-Stanford Cardinal

 Briede played for the Stanford Cardinal from 2017 to 2021, playing primarily as a deep or attacking midfielder.
 In her Cardinal career, she won two NCAA Championships (2017 and 2019), three Pac-12 Championships (2017, 2018, and 2019), and made three College Cup Appearances (2017, 2018, and 2019).
 Individually, Briede was honored with 2020-21 All-Pac-12 Third Team, as well as 2018 Pac-12 All-Academic Honorable Mention.
 In 94 appearances, she scored 10 goals while recording 11 assists.

 Club career

-San Diego Wave FC
+San Diego Wave

 San Diego Wave FC drafted Briede with the 27th–overall pick in the 2022 NWSL Draft.
-During the 2022 season, she scored her first professional goal on April 17, 2022, against Portland Thorns FC during the 2022 NWSL Challenge Cup, and her first NWSL regular season goal on July 3, 2022, against The Washington Spirit.
+During the 2022 season, she scored her first NWSL professional goal on April 17, 2022, against Portland Thorns FC during the 2022 NWSL Challenge Cup, and her first NWSL regular season goal on July 3, 2022, against The Washington Spirit.

 During the 2023 season, she recorded her second NWSL regular season goal on May 14, 2023, in a win over the KC Current.
 Briede and the Wave were awarded the 2023 NWSL Shield for earning the best regular season record in the league.
+In two seasons for the Wave, Briede played in 26 regular season games scoring 2 goals, as well two playoff games, while appearing in 11 NWSL Challenge Cup contests recording one goal for the franchise.